danihinjos/ADA_Project/README.md

 The most quoted speaker in Quotebank is the former American president Donald Trump.
 According to a popular linguistic study<sup>[?]</sup>, Trump speaks at a fourth-grade level.
 Considering this and the amount of Trump quotes we had at our disposal, we couldn't miss the opportunity to analyse how dirty Donald's quotes are.

 ## 3. Media outlets
+It is also very interesting to see which media outlets feature the most profanity in their content.
+Let’s first take a look at the most popular ones!
+As expected, unofficial sites directed for a regular public such as Yahoo have high profanity rates (fun fact, [Yahoo was actually placed in a ‘vulgar content’ list by China back in 2009](https://www.wsj.com/articles/BL-DGB-8666)).
+However, what is most surprising is to see high scores as well for official and mainstream journals and news sites, such as Fox News or The New Zealand Herald.
+The top profanity rate is held by Daily Mirror, a sensationalist journal self-proclaimed Heart of Britain.
+British people, the words speak for themselves...
 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~mculyak/34.embed?showlink=false"></iframe>
 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~mculyak/38.embed?showlink=false"></iframe>
 ### References